MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 By default, per-user data is enabled for usage metrics.
 This means content consumer account information such as user name and email address is included in the usage metrics report.
 Admins can limit exposure of identifying user information in the Power BI admin portal tenant settings.
 They can enable per-user data for the entire organization or specified security groups.

 > [!NOTE]
-> If user information is excluded and your report is using an Embed Scenario, this is currently not supported, and in such cases, usage metrics dataset refresh will fail.
+> An embed scenario with excluded user information isn't supported.
+In such cases, usage metrics dataset refresh will fail.

 If user information is excluded, the usage report refers to users as 'Unnamed User _[unique_id]_', where _[unique_id]_ is a meaningless unique identifier assigned to support distinct user count measures.